Fujifilm X-T20 vs Panasonic FZ2500

 |Sony RX10 II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10 II|

 Both the X-T20 and the FZ2500 are recent models that are part of the current product line-up.
 The FZ2500 replaced the earlier Panasonic FZ1000, while the X-T20 followed on from the Fujifilm X-T10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 Review summary: Fujifilm X-T20 vs Panasonic FZ2500

-So how do things add up?
-Is the Fujifilm X-T20 better than the Panasonic FZ2500 or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Fujifilm X-T20 and the Panasonic FZ2500?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X-T20:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.